ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonObject reboot = (JsonObject) new JsonParser().parse(rebootRequestToBeInitiated);
     boolean response = this.apiClient.initiateDeviceManagementRequest(reboot);

 The above snippet triggers a reboot request on device *ardunio01*.
-Similarly use the following JSON message to initiate the firmware download,
+Similarly use the following JSON message to initiate a firmware download request,

 .. code:: js